christopherBelter/scopusAPI/README.md

 You will need to obtain a personal API key from Elsevier.
 You can request one at http://dev.elsevier.com/.
 Click on the "Get API Key" button, log in to the site, and then click on "register a new site."
 Enter the requested information and use your institution's home page as the site.

-You will then need to copy/paste your API key into the scopusAPI.R file at lines 12 and 51, replacing the yourAPIkey text with your API key.
+You will then need to copy/paste your API key into the scopusAPI.R file at lines 9 and 52, replacing the yourAPIKey text with your API key.

 You will also need to install the httr and XML packages, if you haven't already done so, with the command